josephadogeriopao/vital-records-generator/README.md

 1 Open control panel application.

-2 Under Programs, click Uninstall a program.
+2 Under Programs, click uninstall a program.

 3 Scroll and locate the application in the list.